 There is an Athens-Aegina ferry that travels between the coast and the island on a daily basis.
 These ferries can also take you to two other small islands in the same gulf, Hydra and Poros.

 Several daily ferries cover the route in summer.
-Still, booking your tickets in advance and get to the port at least one hour before departure is always a top idea.
+Still, booking your tickets in advance and getting to the port at least one hour before departure is always a top idea.

-No matter which Athens to Aegina ferry you choose, you’ll be arriving at the island’s capital, where the main port is also located.
+No matter which Athens to Aegina ferry you choose, you’ll arrive at the island’s capital, where the main port is also located.
 The area is central, so you won’t need to walk much to be in the heart of Aegina Town.

 If you plan to spend some days on the island and do not intend to hire a car, make sure your Aegina accommodation is in this area.
 This will put you close to all attractions and services, including bus stops to move around the island.

-The island has a good public bus network, while taxis are also available and not really expensive.
+The island has an excellent public bus network, and taxis are also available and not expensive.

 Visit The Temple Of Aphaia

 Wondering what to do in Aegina?
-Probably one of the places you shouldn’t miss when visiting Aegina is the beautiful Temple of Aphaia, considered the best-preserved Classic temple all over Greece.
+Probably one of the places you shouldn’t miss when visiting Aegina is the beautiful Temple of Aphaia, considered the best-preserved Classic temples in Greece.

-When you visit, why not also spending an hour discovering the amazing Archaeological Museum of Aphaia?
-It’s located right in the area of the archaeological site, and it will depict a wider panorama of how life used to be on the island during the Classic times.
+When you visit, why not also spend an hour discovering the fantastic Archaeological Museum of Aphaia?
+It’s located right in the archaeological site area, and it will depict a wider panorama of life on the island during the Classic times.

 Discover The Seaside Town Of Perdika